VeraVol42/Yandex-Data-Analytics/ENG/README.md

-Sure!
-Here's the English translation of your project portfolio for the Yandex Practicum Data Analyst course:

----

 ## Data Analyst Course by Yandex Practicum

 A portfolio of projects completed as part of the "Data Analyst" course from Yandex Practicum.
 The program combines theoretical foundations of statistics, programming, and hands-on tasks to prepare specialists in data analytics.